Looking for some tried and true classroom management strategies that will actually work in your classroom? Look no further. They're all here.

 For your classroom to run smoothly, students need to learn how to work well independently, and that includes keeping the noise level down so that the rest of the class can concentrate.
 Here’s some tips for how to do just that: How to Keep the Noise Level Down During Independent Work Times

 Transitions can be such a chaotic time, but they don’t have to be.
 Get specific tips for how to create smooth classroom transitions here: 7 Tips to Reduce Chaos During Classroom Transitions

 When you try to rein things in, students are most likely going to complain and argue.
 But that doesn’t mean you should give up – or give in.
 Check out these strategies for handling students’ complaints and not-so-sincere questions (lessons I, unfortunately, had to learn the hard way).

 5. Reduce arguments.

 I remember the day I discovered four magic words that drastically reduced the arguing and back-talk in my class.
 And those words were: “You’re not in trouble.”
 Seriously magic.
 The other key: don’t argue.
 Ever.
-(We talk more about this in Beyond Classroom Management)
+(We talk more about this in Classroom Management 101)

 Find out more: 4 Magic Words that Will Cut Arguments in Half.